eda-ricercatore/gulyas-scripts/notes/computer-languages/python.md

 Use the error *ImportError* to catch errors associated with importing modules
 	that have been moved or renamed.
-	Provide fallback imports, so that in the *try-catch* block, we can provide another statement to import the module from its old/new location (or with its old/new name);
+	Provide fallback imports, so that in the *try-except* block, or *try-catch* block, we can provide another statement to import the module from its old/new location (or with its old/new name);
 	if the *try* block uses the old location/name, the *catch* block shall use